Code Operating Rules

 I. INTERPRETATION

-(a) Terms used herein and not otherwise defined shall have the meaning given to such terms in the Articles or By-Laws.
-Where terms are not defined in the Articles or By-Laws, they shall have the meaning given to such terms in the Act.
+1. Terms used herein and not otherwise defined shall have the meaning given to such terms in the Articles, By-Laws or Code.
+Where terms are not defined in the Articles, By-Laws or Code and they are defined in the Act, they shall have the meaning given to such terms in the Act.
 Terms defined herein shall have the meanings given to them herein.

-Grocery Products” shall have the meaning set out in the Code and can only be amended by amending the Code.
+• Annual Sales” shall have the meaning set out in the By-Law and can only be amended by amending the By-Law.

 II.
 ROLE OF THE BOARD

 The role of the Board is strategic in nature, with a focus on governance, policy and high-level strategic decisions.
-The Board is not an operational board and all operational decisions will be delegated to the President and Adjudicator when he/she are retained.
+The Board is not an operational board and all operational decisions are delegated to the President and Adjudicator.
 Each Director has a fiduciary duty to the Corporation, which requires them to act honestly and in good faith with a view to the best interests of the Corporation in respect of all matters involving the Corporation and before the Board.
 The Board shall ensure that the purposes of the Corporation, as well as the objectives and principles of the Code, as modified from time to time, are upheld.

 III.
 PRESIDENT & ADJUDICATOR

-(d) do all and every such other things and acts pertaining to the role of President & Adjudicator, and shall make such reports, recommendations, and suggestions to the Board as in their judgment will be for the benefit of the business of the Corporation; and
+4. do all and every such other things and acts pertaining to the role of President & Adjudicator, and shall make such reports, recommendations, and suggestions to the Board as in their judgment will be for the benefit of the business of the Corporation;

 IV.
 CRITERIA FOR MEMBERSHIP

-(a) For the purposes of Section 2.1(b)(ii) of the By-Laws, to be eligible for Class B membership in the Corporation, the Annual Sales of the applicant must have been equal to or less than Three Hundred and Fifty Million Dollars ($350,000,000.00) in the applicant’s fiscal year immediately preceding the application.
-To maintain Class B membership in the Corporation in each fiscal year of the Member, the Annual Sales of the Member must be equal to or less than Three Hundred and Fifty Million Dollars ($350,000,000.00).
+1. For the purposes of Section 2.01(b)(ii) of the By-Laws, to be eligible for and to maintain Class B membership in the Corporation, the Annual Sales of the applicant must have been equal to or less than Three Hundred and Fifty Million Dollars ($350,000,000.00) in the applicant’s immediately preceding fiscal year.

-(b) For the purposes of Section 2.1(b)(iii) of the By-Laws, to be eligible for Class C membership in the Corporation, the Annual Sales of the applicant must have been more than Three Hundred and Fifty Million Dollars ($350,000,000.00) in the applicant’s fiscal year immediately preceding the application.
-To maintain Class C membership in the Corporation, in each fiscal year of the Member the Annual Sales of the Member must be more than Three Hundred and Fifty Million Dollars ($350,000,000.00).
+2. For the purposes of Section 2.01(b)(iii) of the By-Laws, to be eligible for and to maintain Class C membership in the Corporation, the Annual Sales of the applicant must have been more than Three Hundred and Fifty Million Dollars ($350,000,000.00) in the applicant’s immediately preceding fiscal year.

-(c) For the purposes of Section 2.1(b)(v) of the By-Laws, to be eligible for Class E membership in the Corporation, the Annual Sales of the applicant must have been equal to or less than One Billion Dollars ($1,000,000,000.00) in the applicant’s fiscal year immediately preceding the application.
-To maintain Class E membership in the Corporation, in each fiscal year of the Member the Annual Sales of the Member must be equal to or less than One Billion Dollars ($1,000,000,000.00).
+3. For the purposes of Section 2.1(b)(v) of the By-Laws, to be eligible for and to maintain Class E membership in the Corporation, the Annual Sales of the applicant must have been equal to or less than One Billion Dollars ($1,000,000,000.00) in the applicant’s immediately preceding fiscal year.

-(d) For the purposes of Section 2.1(b)(vi) of the By-Laws, to be eligible for Class F Membership in the Corporation, the Annual Sales of the applicant must have been more than One Billion Dollars ($1,000,000,000.00) in the applicant’s fiscal year immediately preceding the application.
-To maintain Class F membership in the Corporation, in each fiscal year of the Member the Annual Sales of the Member must be more than One Billion Dollars ($1,000,000,000.00).
+4. For the purposes of Section 2.1(b)(vi) of the By-Laws, to be eligible for and to maintain Class F Membership in the Corporation, the Annual Sales of the applicant must have been more than One Billion Dollars ($1,000,000,000.00) in the applicant’s immediately preceding fiscal year.

-(a) In accordance with section 5.03 b) i) of the by-laws which provide for Class A members to elect two (2) directors to the Board, Class A members shall elect two (2) directors to the Board from among the Class A Members.
+1. In accordance with section 5.03 b) i) of the By-Laws which provide for Class A Members to elect two (2) Directors to the Board, Class A Members shall elect two (2) Directors to the Board from among the Class A Members.

-(b) In accordance with section 5.03 b) ii) of the by-laws which provide for Class B members to elect two (2) directors to the Board, Class B members shall elect one (1) director on the board from among the manufacturers/suppliers with Annual Sales equal to or less than $50 million, and one (1) director to the Board from among the manufacturers/suppliers with Annual Sales between $50 million and $350 million.
+2. In accordance with section 5.03 b) ii) of the By-Laws which provide for Class B Members to elect two (2) Directors to the Board, Class B Members shall elect one (1) Director on the Board from among the Class B Members with Annual Sales equal to or less than $50 million, and one (1) Director to the Board from among the Class B Members with Annual Sales between $50 million and $350 million.

-(c) In accordance with section 5.03 b) iii) of the by-laws which provide for Class C members to elect two (2) directors to the Board, Class C members shall elect two (2) directors to the Board from among the manufacturers/suppliers with Annual Sales over Three Hundred and Fifty Million Dollars ($350,000,000.00).
+3. In accordance with section 5.03 b) iii) of the By-Laws which provide for Class C Members to elect two (2) Directors to the Board, Class C Members shall elect two (2) Directors to the Board from among the Class C Members.

-(d) In accordance with section 5.03 b) iv) of the by-laws which provide for Class D members to elect one (1) director to the Board, Class D members shall elect one director to the Board from among the Class D Members.
+4. In accordance with section 5.03 b) iv) of the By-Laws which provide for Class D Members to elect one (1) Director to the Board, Class D Members shall elect one (1) Director to the Board from among the Class D Members.

-(e) In accordance with section 5.03 b) v) of the by-laws which provide for Class E members to elect two (2) directors to the Board, Class E members shall elect two (2) directors to the Board from among the Independent Retailers with Annual Sales equal to or less than One Billion Dollars ($1,000,000,000.000).
+5. In accordance with section 5.03 b) v) of the By-Laws which provide for Class E Members to elect two (2) Directors to the Board, Class E Members shall elect two (2) Directors to the Board from among the Class E Members.

-(f) In accordance with section 5.03 b) vi) of the by-laws which provide for Class F members to elect three (3) directors to the Board, Class F members shall elect three (3) directors to the Board from among the Retailers with Annual Sales of more than One Billion Dollars ($1,000,000,000.000).
+6. In accordance with section 5.03 b) vi) of the By-Laws which provide for Class F Members to elect three (3) Directors to the Board, Class F Members shall elect three (3) Directors to the Board from among the Class F Members.

-A. Operating Principles of the Corporation regarding the Application of Grocery Sector Code of Conduct
+A. Operating Principles of the Corporation regarding the Application of the Canada Grocery Code

 The operating principles of the Corporation when it comes to the application of the Code are:

-(a) Objectivity: Objectivity and procedural fairness will guide the Corporation in all its actions.
-The GCAO will start from the assumption that no member wants or intends to work in contravention of the Code.
+1. Objectivity: Objectivity and procedural fairness will guide the Corporation in all its actions.
+The OGSCC will start from the assumption that no member wants or intends to work in contravention of the Code.

-(d) Light touch: Retailers and suppliers are readily capable ofsolving issues themselves if the Code is clear and they understand it.
+4. Light touch: Retailers and suppliers are readily capable of solving issues themselves if the Code is clear and they understand it.
 By highlighting and encouraging good practices and discouraging poor practices, the President & Adjudicator will help drive positive behavior change.

-(c) managing the dispute resolution process between Members.
+3. managing the dispute resolution process between Members;

 C. Commercial Relationships Covered by the Code